 I received Bachelor's degree in Economics from 北京大学 Peking University, worked as an assistant researcher in Center for Human and Economic Development Studies, received Master's degree in Agricultural and Resource Economics from The University of Tennessee, Knoxville, and Master's degree in Economics from North Carolina State University.

-Will attend and give a talk at Social Cost of Water Pollution Workshop at Cornell University.
+Attended Social Cost of Water Pollution Workshop at Cornell University.

 “Dynamics and Uncertainty in Land-Use Conversion for Perennial Energy Crop Production: Exploring Effects of Payments for Ecosystem Services Policies” (with Katherine Zipp) is accepted for publication in Agricultural and Resource Economics Review.